t0gun/blog/content/posts/Testing-Go-HTTP-Clients-Mocks-servers-Edge-Cases-fuzzing-tobiloba-aramide-ogundiyan.md

 assert.Equal(123, fixtures[0].Fixture.Id)
 ```

-Now, let's run our test using:
+we run the test by using:
 ```sh
 go test -cover
 ```